tyarchy/2Doozies/README.md

 --------

 ## A must have ToDo application.
 “2Doozie” is the must have ToDo application that will help you organize your day, week, month and beyond.
-User friendly, it simply lists all the mess in your world and schedules when needed in order to mark them off complete with great satisfaction.
+User friendly, it simply lists all the mess in your world and schedules a due date reminder in order to mark them off complete with great satisfaction!

 ****
 ****